Setup and install

 To build native iOS, Android, and Windows apps from a common C#/.NET code base using Xamarin, you need the following:

-For working with Windows and Android apps: a Windows development computer with Visual Studio 2017 or 2015 with Xamarin installed.
-You can also use Visual Studio 2013 by following the instructions for direct Xamarin install (xamarin.com).
+For working with Windows and Android apps: a Windows development computer with Visual Studio 2015 and Xamarin 4 installed (see note below).
+(You can also use Visual Studio 2013 by following the instructions for direct Xamarin install (xamarin.com).)